DirectSound: Windows CE

 Although DirectSound support was available in Windows CE versions up to 4.2, it was removed starting 5.0.
 Windows CE 6.0 also does not support DirectSound, instead favoring that applications be rewritten to use the Waveform Audio API.

 Replacement implementations

 After the removal of DirectSound in Windows Vista, a few replacement implementations have appeared.

 Sound Blaster's Creative ALchemy (2007) provides hardware acceleration of DirectSound3D and Audio Effects, such as EAX.
 Creative ALchemy intercepts calls to DirectSound3D and translates them into OpenAL calls to be processed by supported hardware such as Sound Blaster X-Fi and Sound Blaster Audigy.
 For software-based Creative audio solutions, ALchemy utilizes its built-in 3D audio engine without using OpenAL at all.

 Realtek, a manufacturer of integrated HD audio codecs, has a product similar to ALchemy called 3D SoundBack.
 C-Media, a manufacturer of PC sound card chipsets, also has a solution called Xear3D EX, although it works instead by intercepting DirectSound3D calls transparently in the background without any user intervention.

 IndirectSound is a freeware library that emulates DirectSound 3D using XAudio2, without using hardware acceleration.

+DSOAL is an open source library that emulates DirectSound 3D and EAX using OpenAL.
+Either a hardware-accelerated OpenAL implementation or OpenAL Soft (which provides HRTF) can be used.

+Upper limit of sampling rate

+The maximum Sampling rate that DirectSound can handle is 200 kHz, and if Windows is set to a sampling rate above 192kHz, e.g. 384kHz which is supported by sound devices such as USB-DACs, applications that handle directsound (such as old games created before the 2010s) may not start, or if they do start, they may not output any sound at all.

+To resolve this, set the sampling rate to 192 kHz or lower and it will work correctly.

+Applications that use XAudio2, WASAPI, or ASIO instead of DirectSound can still operate at 384 kHz.